 As you evaluate your own labeling needs, consider these key takeaways:

-- Strategic Integration: The most effective systems combine multiple techniques based on data characteristics and task requirements
+The most effective systems combine multiple techniques based on data characteristics and task requirements.
+Use LLMs for text understanding, active learning for efficient sampling, consensus methods for high-stakes decisions, and programmatic labeling for pattern-based tasks.

 By adopting these advanced methods, organizations can transform data labeling from a bottleneck into a strategic advantage, enabling faster development cycles and higher-performing models.